 Columbia offers a no-nonsense winter hiking machine with the Bugaboot Plus IV Omni-Heat.
 It has traction to spare and a nice roomy fit.
-The outsole is completely waterproof.
+The outsole is entirely waterproof.
 It offers 200-grams of Omni-Heat Insulation (the shiny mylar dots visible at the top of the boot) and a 7.5-inch shaft height, providing warmth and comfort on the backcountry trails.
 The shorter height is typical of a winter hiking boot and is short relative to other options.
-Luckily, this updated boot proves to be fully waterproof.
-It offers amazing traction, beating all others on icy surfaces, earning a Top Pick.
-While our testers appreciate its versatile fit and easy lacing, they were less impressed with its style.
+Luckily, this boot proves to be fully waterproof.
+It offers amazing traction, beating all others on icy surfaces due to its soft lugs that boast huge surface area.
+While our testers appreciate its versatile fit and easy lacing, they are less impressed with its style.

 Columbia Bugaboot Plus IV Omni-Heat - Women's Review

 Cons: Aggressive and techy look, not cozy, less arch support